MS, LCMHC, NCC

 Holly Springs, NC 27540

-Accepts Blue Cross Blue Shield, Cigna, Aetna and TriCare insurances.
+Accepts Blue Cross Blue Shield, Cigna, Aetna, TriCare, and United Health insurances.

 Mark received a BA degree in human services at the University of Connecticut.
 He received his MS degree in Professional Counseling at Central Connecticut State University.
 He is a member of the American Counseling Association, the American Association of Christian Counselors, and The American Board of Christian Sex Therapists.